monkey-krk/LifeDojo/README.md

 DONE - Choose a program.
 Needed for their initial log in.

-Contact Us.
+DONE - Contact Us.
 Simple but important.

-About Us.

 DONE - My Coach.
 Important to have within 5 days.

+About Us.

 Our Solution.